-Project commencing July 2021
+Project commenced July 2021

 Histories of Australian design and histories of Australian manufacturing are usually considered separately.
 This separation does not reflect the collaborative activity that occurred between the Australian design and Australian manufacturing sectors in the second half of the twentieth century.
-During this period, designers had a distinct and evolving relationship with manufacturing tradespeople, which manifested in product development, production and educational contexts, particularly vocational educational contexts such as TAFEs and technical institutes.
+During this period, designers had a distinct and evolving relationship with the manufacturing sector, which manifested in product development, production and educational contexts, particularly vocational educational contexts such as TAFEs and technical institutes.

 At the essence of this inquiry is a focus on generative knowledge-sharing between designers and tradespeople: how did people communicate, what were the shared understandings, and how did people shift in their employment pathways, across and between manufacturing, teaching, and creative fields?
 This is an investigation into a productive space in which skilled makers of all kinds worked collaboratively.

 Stein, JA 2021, Industrial Craft in Australia: Oral Histories of Creativity & Survival (Palgrave Macmillan / Springer, Palgrave Studies in Oral History series, due out December 2021).
 [This publication informs the positioning of this DECRA project, but also draws on my research from the Reshaping Australian Manufacturing project.)